 If an accident occurs because a truck driver encountered a dangerous road condition, the government entity responsible for maintaining that roadway should be held liable for all accident-related losses.
 Bringing a claim against a government entity has certain legal and procedural complications, so you always want to make sure you have an attorney who understands this type of case.

 Contact a Fayette County truck accident attorney for a free consultation

 Determining the exact cause of an accident and all possible liable parties can be complicated following a truck accident.
 For this reason, you always want to seek representation from a highly experienced truck accident attorney to make sure you receive the maximum recovery you deserve.
-At the Law Offices of Shane Smith, we know how to investigate truck accidents to identify all possible responsible parties, including government entities in charge of keeping roads safe.
+At Shane Smith Law, we know how to investigate truck accidents to identify all possible responsible parties, including government entities in charge of keeping roads safe.
 Do not hesitate to call our office today at (770) 487-8999 for help.